Interactive Energy

 Interactive Energy AG is an energy and commodities company.
 Physical trading, logistics and distribution are at the core of the business, but these are complemented by refining, shipping, terminals exploration and production, power generation, and mining business solutions.

-The company trades in and distributes physical commodities sourced from third party producers.
+The company trades in and distribute physical commodities sourced from third-party producers.
 They also provide, processing, storage, logistics and other services to commodity producers and consumers.
 Their customer base is highly diversified, with a high proportion of long-term commercial relationships.
-The business model of the company covers a wide range of products, activities and locations.
+The business model of the company covers a wide range of products, activities]and locations.

 Furthermore, they offer their customers the option of registering and trading with an Interactive Energy application, which can be used by clients on their mobile or on tablets.
 The application also provides real-time pricing, market data and news, along with a full history of their transactions, P&L information and an integrated tracking system allowing the user to monitor the shipment of the physical commodity.

 Founded in Switzerland in 2015, the company has offices in Lucerne, London, and Hong Kong.

 History

 Interactive Energy AG is a joint stock corporation, which is completely financed by Ruben Katsobashvili, who has been active in different commodity sectors, notably in the petroleum industry in Russia.

 Katsobashvili is a Russian investor who lives in Moscow.
 He made his fortune with the Ben brothers in Telecoms, one of the strongest wholesalers in Europe.

-The Director of Interactive Energy AG is Jose Luis Fernandez, who was born on 15 March 1961.
-He is the current Group Director, a position he has held since May 2015.
+The director of Interactive Energy AG is Jose Luis Fernandez, who was born on 15 March 1961.
+He is the current group director, a position he has held since May 2015.

 Legal legislative principles and texts

-The company is a trusted organization that follows the legal responsibilities of EU Law and is compliant with the relevant national and EU legislative texts for different resources like Electricity, Natural Gas and Energy Efficiency.
+The company is a trusted organization that follows the legal responsibilities of EU law and is compliant with the relevant national and EU legislative texts for different resources like Electricity, natural gas and energy efficiency.

 The relevant EU legislative texts are laws at both EU and federal level, including acts, orders, ordinances, directives or decisions by the European Commission.